Bootstrapping (finance): After the 2008 financial crisis

 (ii) however, these cashflows are discounted at the OIS-based curve's overnight rate, as opposed to at Libor.

 The result is that, in practice, curves are built as a "set" and not individually, where, correspondingly:

 (i) "forecast curves" are constructed for each floating-leg Libor tenor;

 and (ii) discounting is on a single, common OIS curve which must simultaneously be constructed.

-The reason for the change is that, post-crisis, the overnight rate is the rate paid on the collateral (variation margin) posted by counterparties on most CSAs.
+The reason for the change is that, post-2008 financial crisis, the overnight rate is the rate paid on the collateral (variation margin) posted by counterparties on most CSAs.
 The forward values of the overnight rate can be read from the overnight index swap curve.
 "OIS-discounting" is now standard, and is sometimes, referred to as "CSA-discounting".